MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 ## Adding Two-factor authentication

 If your Apple account has two-factor authentication enabled, App Store Connect requires an app-specific password as security.
-You can add an App-specific password to your account by navigating to [Developer accounts in your Account settings](https://appcenter.ms/settings/accounts).
+You can add an App-specific password in [Account Settings > Developer Accounts](https://appcenter.ms/settings/accounts).

 > [!TIP]
 > Only App Store and TestFlight require an app-specific password.